 There is very little difference between male and female Rhodesian Ridgebacks other than their size.
 As previously mentioned, males can be a few inches bigger and tend to weigh up to 15 pounds more than females.
 There are very few differences in personality, although females are generally easier to train due to mentally maturing faster than males.

-No matter which gender you get, it’s important to spay or neuter your dog.
+No matter which sex you get, it’s important to spay or neuter your dog.
 This can help prevent unwanted puppies, especially if you have other dogs.
 Spaying and neutering can also prevent undesirable behaviors that your dog may exhibit.

 3 Little-Known Facts About the Rhodesian Ridgeback